 Your trip to Vista Verde is coming up soon!

 In preparation for your arrival we are providing you some information to help you make the most of your time at the ranch.
 This information is intended to help you better anticipate and appreciate the events of your stay as they unfold.
 For those of you who are visiting Vista Verde for the first time, you may feel a bit lost with all that is going on at the ranch if you haven’t read through this information.
+For those of you who are VVR veterans, keep in mind that we are always tweaking things to improve the experience, so please take a few minutes to refresh your memory on all that is going on at VVR.

 Among other things in the below information, you will meet our talented staff.
 They have been carefully selected through an intensive interview process that verifies their work ethic, love of the outdoors and care for people.